pixielabs/handbook/01-working-at-pixie-labs/08-tools.md

 It's really painful managing anything other than documents in Google Drive, e.g. assets, large files such as videos.
 It's also painful managing anything that Google Drive can't open such as Figma or Sketch files.
+So in these situations, use Dropbox.
+Encourage clients to use Dropbox to share these kinds of files.
+Set up a shared Dropbox folder for them if necessary.

 ## Tracking time
 Use [Harvest](https://www.getharvest.com) to track your time.
 We track our time